FedMed-GAN: Federated Domain Translation on Unsupervised Cross-Modality Brain Image Synthesis: FedMed-GAN

-\textbf{Differential Privacy.} Considering the superiority of DP-SGD \cite{abadi2016deep} and GS-WGAN \cite{DBLP:conf/nips/ChenOF20}, we provide a differential privacy (DP) mechanism and show the detailed architecture in Fig.~\ref{fig:fed_dp}.
+where $\delta>0$ and $\epsilon$ is the privacy budget indicating the privacy level, i.e., a smaller value of $\epsilon$ implies stronger privacy protection.
 To prevent privacy leakage from the server's generators, we train the client's generators ($G_{A \rightarrow B}$, $G_{B \rightarrow A}$) in a privacy-preserving manner.
-The DP-SGD \cite{abadi2016deep} is adopted by using our DP.
-DP-SGD clips the gradient to bound sensitivity and add a calibrated random noise to induce stochasticity, and thus realizing differential privacy purpose.
+DP-SGD \citep{abadi2016deep} is adopted by using our DP.
+To realize DP, DP-SGD clips the gradient to bound sensitivity and add a calibrated random noise to induce stochasticity.